brooklynrail/brooklynrail-platform/content/events/2020/09/phong-h-bui-with-joe-zucker-and-joe-bradley.md

 title: Joe Zucker & Joe Bradley with Phong H. Bui
 summary: Contemporary painters Joe Zucker and Joe Bradley will be in conversation with Phong H. Bui, Publisher and Artistic Director of the Brooklyn Rail.
-We will close with a reading by poet Lewis Freedman
+We will close with a poetry reading by Jeremy Hoevenaar.
 people:
   - person: joe-zucker
     event_bio: >